Anchorsify/Anchorsify.github.io/_projects/Unarmed.md

  - Speed: 20
  - Requires: Chakra Strengthening active, Chakra Control 30

 Effects: You add half your NDB (in addition to your PDB) to this technique's damage.
-You may give this technique an Area of (X), though doing so reduces its damage dice to d8's.
+You may give this technique an Area of (X), though doing so reduces its damage dice to d8's, and turned it into a Targeted Area of Effect attack.

 #### --( Shigan - Finger Gun )--
 Using a single finger, the Shinobi strikes with speed and precision to drive their finger into an opponents body.
 There is a danger in the technique as an inaccurate strike can easily damage the user.